acloudmovingby/graphit/README.md

 ![Visualization of the call graph of a Scala file](https://github.com/acloudmovingby/graphit/blob/main/examples/example1.png?raw=true)

-Wow!
+Neat!
 This site will automatically run Graphviz for you in the browser.
-This site is not affilated with graphit, so be careful with using it with sensitive source code, but yeah, it's an awesome tool. ([site](https://dreampuf.github.io/GraphvizOnline/), [github](https://github.com/dreampuf/GraphvizOnline))
+This site is not affilated with graphit, so like be careful with using it with sensitive source code, but yeah, it's an awesome tool. ([site](https://dreampuf.github.io/GraphvizOnline/), [github](https://github.com/dreampuf/GraphvizOnline))

 ### Other Stuff Graphit Can Do